top of page

 ( Bear the Bichon/Shih tzu mix showing off her parkour skills! )

 So, there we are!
 Of course, there will be many other ways you can enrich your dog's walks.
 These are just a few suggestions to get you thinking.
-Every dog is different and benefits from different things; no-one knows your pooch better than you do!
-So, go out there and have fun with them, can't wait to hear all about it!
+Every dog is different and benefits from different things, but remember, no-one knows your pooch better than you do!
+So, go out there and have fun with them, we can't wait to hear all about it!

 Comments